StefRuseva88/parking-calc-tests/README.md

 2. **Automated Test Scenarios**:
    - Scripts located in the `/automation-tests` folder.
-   - Written using Selenium Web Driver
+   - Written using qUnit and Selenium Web Driver

 ## 📄 License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.